Marc Tsoungui

-Marc Fred Tsoungui (born 30 July 2002) is a professional footballer who plays as a left-back for Armenian Premier League club Ararat Yerevan.
-Born in Cameroon, he represents Switzerland internationally.
+Marc Fred Tsoungui (born 30 July 2002) is a professional footballer who plays as a left-back for Swiss Challenge League club Étoile Carouge.
+Born in Cameroon, he represented Switzerland internationally.

 Career

 In 2020, Tsoungui signed for FC Lausanne-Sport on 1 August 2020.
 He made his professional debut with FC Lausanne-Sport in a 4–0 Swiss Super League win over FC Zürich on 3 October 2020.

 On 14 February 2022, Tsoungui moved to Lausanne-Ouchy on loan.
 On 27 June 2022, he moved to Lausanne-Ouchy on a permanent basis.

 On 22 February 2025, Tsoungui moved the Armenian Premier League, to play for FC Ararat Yerevan.